Sewer repair replacement frequency

 How do I know if my sewer line needs to be replaced?

-Signs your sewer line may need replacement include frequent clogs, slow drains, sewage backups, and unexplained wet spots in your yard.
+Signs your sewer line may need replacement include slow drains, sewage backups, sinkholes in the yard, and recurring clogs or blockages.

 Connect with certified professionals in your area